Ridle Baku: 2020–21 season

 On 1 October 2020, Baku completed a move to fellow Bundesliga side VfL Wolfsburg, for an undisclosed fee on a five-year contract.
 He made his club debut three days later in a 0–0 draw with Augsburg, replacing Renato Steffen who had tested positive for COVID-19.
 He scored his first goal for the club in a 1–1 draw with Hertha Berlin on 1 November.

 Baku impressed in his first season at the club and was named to the Bundesliga Team of the Season.
 He contributed with a league-leading 2583 intensive runs after 31 matchdays, including an also league-leading 993 sprints, over 150 more than the second name on that particular list.
 He scored six goals and supplied a further four assists to go with 82 crosses, 32 shots, and 305 successful tackles.

 2021–22 season

 Baku scored in Wolfsburg's opening match of the 2021–22 season on 8 August 2021, a 3–1 win over fourth division club SC Preußen Münster in the first round of the DFB-Pokal.
 However, Wolfsburg used a total of six substitutes, while only five were allowed, and were disqualified after a protest by Preußen Münster.
 Baku scored again two weeks later in a come-from-behind league win over Hertha Berlin.

+RB Leipzig

+On 10 January 2025, Baku signed a two-and-a-half-year contract with RB Leipzig.
+Later that year, on 5 April, he scored his first goal for the club in a 3–1 win over Hoffenheim.

 International career

 Baku earned his first call-up for the German senior team on 8 November 2020.
 His debut came on 11 November 2020, in a friendly game against the Czech Republic.
 On 6 June 2021, he won the UEFA Under-21 Euro 2021 with the Germany U21, giving the assist to the solitary goal against Portugal.

+On 11 November 2021, he scored his first senior international goal in a 9–0 victory over Liechtenstein during the 2022 FIFA World Cup qualification.